 - Indexing – Indexing is the process of validating and storing the content in a database.
 This database is a huge library of websites.
 It’s popularly known as the “Index”.
 The indexing leads to the next step known as ranking

 - Ranking – Ranking is the process of searching the index.
 During the process, the search engines find and create a list of web pages.
 These web pages appear in the search engine result pages (SERP).
-The search engines have many ranking factors to rank the pages in their index
+Search engines have many ranking factors to rank the pages in their index

 What are the Ranking Factors?

-Nobody exactly knows what actual ranking factors are.
+Nobody exactly knows what the actual ranking factors are.
 It’s a best-kept business secret by search engine companies.
-It gives them the edge over their competitors.
+It gives them an edge over their competitors.
 There is an estimation that Google has about 200 ranking factors.

 What is a Google Search Algorithm?